-Of my intercourse with the Gentiles of Utah, I have 'none but the most pleasant recollections.
+Of my intercourse with the Gentiles of Utah, I have none but the most pleasant recollections.
 An utter stranger, quite an invalid, and in a condition where personal friendship was almost a necessity, I received from the first at their hands the most courteous and respectful attentions.
-My keenest sympathies were enlisted for a people, exiled as it were in the very centre of their country, claiming the name and protection of American citizens but subject to a worse than Russian despotism; practically disfranchised and without representation in any Legislative body.
+My keenest sympathies were enlisted for a people, exiled as it were in the very centre of their country, claiming the name and protection of American citizens, but subject to a worse than Russian despotism; practically disfranchised and without representation in any Legislative body.
 My social intercourse with them has been of the most pleasant character, and if at any time I have complained of an inefficient pecuniary support for my work, I now perceive that it was due to the pressure of adverse circumstances beyond their control.
 It is a source of pride and deep satisfaction that my editorial management met with the hearty approval of those in whose judgment I most confided, and that the Reporter is now upon a footing that renders its continuance reasonably certain; for I shall ever feel a pride that I once directed its policy.

 As for the Mormons, I came among them with but few ideas about them, and my first impressions were rather favorable.
 My first friends were all Mormons, with whom I journeyed across four hundred miles of the plains; and those persons are still my friends; they have extended me courtesies which I duly appreciate; I have "eaten their salt and warmed at their fires."
-But not all their kindness or personal friendship could blind me to the monstrous defects of their social system, or the odious features of a church tyranny; and if my feelings soon changed towards the hierarchy, it was only from the best of evidence.
-That evidence has' constantly accumulated until language fails me to convey my utter detestation of their system.
+But not all their kindness or personal friendship could blind me to the monstrous defects of their social system, or the odious features of a church tyranny; and if my feelings soon changed towards the hierarchy, it was only from the best That evidence has constantly accumulated of evidence. until language fails me to convey my utter detestation of their system.
 That the people are frugal, industrious or honest will avail them but little, while fanatically devoted to such a power.
+If, in the bitterness of heated controversy, injustice has inadvertantly been done to any private person, none will regret it more, or be more ready to make amends, and though some unpleasant experiences have fallen to my lot, I am not conscious of special animosity against the body of the people.
+And when a score of years shall have passed, and the principles for which we have contended are seen in their fruition, I am quite sure many who have cursed the writer will at least give him credit for sincerity; and though there still be some who dissent from the measures he has advocated, when the fierce alembic of time has proved which was correct, and the test of experience has shown what was really best for the Territory and the people, I trust they will not remember their wrath forever.